wlonk/arcadia/rules/the_gm.rst

 at the moment they transformed, plus any spent on the spell that they were in the midst of casting, if any.
 Once these tokens are spent, the fetch's flame gutters out.

+.. todo:: Does Corruption just live as a track on character sheets?